 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical tests are designed to give the state more evidence.
-The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
+Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
+You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
 Police officers may warn you about an automatic one-year license suspension, but our Mount Vernon, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately